strategicdata/pmhc-mds-spec/README.md

 * move generated content into the correct locations
 * run sphinx to generate the html output in doc/build/html

+### Produce a single html page version of the documentation

 ```
 ./scripts/make.sh singlehtml
 ```